NFL Week 7 Power Rankings – Teams 32–17

 32. New York Jets (0-6)

-The Jets’ sixth consecutive loss perfectly encapsulated their dismal season.
-Although they exhibited occasional flashes of potential, these were largely overshadowed by ongoing protection issues and an ineffective offense.
-Justin Fields faced relentless pressure, being sacked nine times and managing only 45 passing yards as Denver's ferocious pass rush overwhelmed New York's offensive line.
-Breece Hall provided some moments of brilliance with a few impressive runs, but their inability to convert in the red zone ultimately sealed their fate.
-The defense displayed commendable effort, forcing a safety and limiting Denver to under 20 points, but this was insufficient.
-The Jets now stand alone as the league’s only winless team, with mounting frustration evident on both sides of the ball.
+The Jets’ sixth loss of the season summed up their entire year.
+Flashes of potential buried under protection issues and offensive stagnation.
+Justin Fields was sacked nine times and finished with just 45 passing yards as Denver’s relentless pass rush overwhelmed New York’s line.
+Breece Hall provided rare bright spots with a few strong runs, but red-zone failures doomed them again.
+The defense played with pride, forcing a safety and holding Denver under 20 points, yet it wasn’t enough.
+The Jets are officially the league’s only winless team, with frustration growing on both sides of the ball.

 31. Miami Dolphins (1-5)

-Miami’s offense finally exhibited some vitality, yet it still fell short in the end.
-De’Von Achane dazzled with an impressive 128 yards and two touchdowns, while Jaylen Waddle contributed several significant plays.
-However, Tua Tagovailoa’s two interceptions proved detrimental in a narrow loss to the Chargers.
-Lacking Tyreek Hill, the Dolphins' offensive attack has lost its customary explosiveness, and the defense struggles to secure victories as games wind down.
-With yet another loss, Miami remains near the bottom of the AFC standings, and their margin for error has completely evaporated.
+Miami’s offense finally showed life, but still fell short.
+De’Von Achane exploded for 128 yards and two touchdowns, and Jaylen Waddle added several big plays, but Tua Tagovailoa’s two interceptions proved costly in a narrow loss to the Chargers.
+Without Tyreek Hill, the Dolphins’ passing attack lacks its usual explosiveness, and the defense can’t close games.
+Miami’s fifth defeat keeps them near the bottom of the AFC, and their margin for error has completely vanished.

 30. New Orleans Saints (1-5)

-The flashes of talent displayed by Spencer Rattler were insufficient to avert another disappointing loss for the Saints.
-Chris Olave's spectacular 53-yard reception set up initial scoring opportunities, but turnovers and stalled drives plagued New Orleans throughout the game.
-Alvin Kamara worked diligently for a total of 76 yards, yet the team's ongoing struggles in the red zone continued to mar their season.
-Currently sitting at 1-5 under first-year coach Kellen Moore, the Saints are in dire need of solutions before any remaining playoff aspirations vanish entirely.
+Spencer Rattler’s flashes weren’t enough to save the Saints from another tough loss.
+Chris Olave’s highlight-reel 53-yard grab set up early points, but turnovers and stalled drives haunted New Orleans all night.
+Alvin Kamara worked hard for 76 total yards, yet the team’s inconsistent red-zone execution continued to define its season.
+Sitting 1-5 under first-year coach Kellen Moore, the Saints are searching for answers before any playoff hopes that existed disappear entirely.

 29. Tennessee Titans (1-5)

-Rookie quarterback Cameron Ward demonstrated commendable poise, yet his errors cost Tennessee significantly in a defeat that led to the dismissal of head coach Brian Callahan.
-The Titans began strongly on offense, moving the ball effectively, but several critical turnovers—including two fumbles and an interception—hampered their efforts.
-Although the defense put forth a solid performance and Ward tallied 174 passing yards, they struggled to contain Ashton Jeanty and Las Vegas' improving ground attack.
-Tennessee’s dismal 1-5 start indicates a comprehensive rebuild is on the horizon.
+Rookie quarterback Cameron Ward showed poise, but his mistakes cost Tennessee dearly in a loss that led to head coach Brian Callahan’s firing.
+The Titans’ offense moved the ball early but committed costly turnovers, including two fumbles and an interception.
+Despite a solid defensive effort and Ward’s 174 passing yards, the team couldn’t slow down Ashton Jeanty and Las Vegas’ improving ground game.
+Tennessee’s 1-5 start signals a full-scale rebuild ahead.

 28. Cleveland Browns (1-5)

-Rookie quarterback Dillon Gabriel continues to exhibit determination, yet Cleveland's inexperience is becoming apparent.
-Gabriel managed to lead the team on two successful drives resulting in field goals and leaned heavily on running back Quinshon Judkins, but the offense could not penetrate the end zone.
-Pittsburgh's seasoned tandem of Aaron Rodgers and DK Metcalf dissected Cleveland's defense, highlighting the work that lies ahead for the Browns.
-Nonetheless, the emergence of rookie tight end Harold Fannin provides a glimmer of hope for the future.
+Rookie quarterback Dillon Gabriel continues to fight, but Cleveland’s inexperience shows.
+Gabriel connected for two field-goal drives and leaned heavily on running back Quinshon Judkins, but the offense failed to find the end zone.
+Pittsburgh’s veteran duo of Aaron Rodgers and DK Metcalf picked apart Cleveland’s defense, reminding the Browns how far they have to go.
+Still, rookie tight end Harold Fannin’s emergence gives them a small bright spot for the future.

 27. Las Vegas Raiders (2-4)

-Las Vegas broke its losing streak with a breakout performance from rookie running back Ashton Jeanty, who rushed for 75 yards and scored a touchdown.
-Geno Smith executed the offensive strategy effectively, and the Raiders' defense managed to force two critical turnovers.
-While it may not have been an impressive display, it was the type of game head coach Pete Carroll required.
-At 2-4, Las Vegas is finally showing signs of resurgence following a challenging start.
+Las Vegas snapped its losing streak behind a breakout game from rookie running back Ashton Jeanty, who rushed for 75 yards and a touchdown.
+Geno Smith managed the offense efficiently, and the Raiders’ defense forced two key turnovers.
+It wasn’t flashy, but it was the formula head coach Pete Carroll needed.
+At 2-4, Las Vegas finally shows signs of life after a rocky start.

 26. Baltimore Ravens (1-5)

-The Ravens' offense struggled once again in a one-sided loss.
-With Lamar Jackson still sidelined, backup Cooper Rush failed to generate much offense, recording only 72 passing yards and a single interception.
-Derrick Henry showcased his former self, accumulating 122 rushing yards, but the lack of passing effectiveness allowed the Rams to focus solely on slowing down the running game.
-Despite the defense’s hard work, it ultimately wore down, permitting Matthew Stafford and Kyren Williams to clinch the win.
-At 1-5, the Ravens’ season appears to be disintegrating rapidly.
+The Ravens’ offense continued to sputter in another one-sided defeat.
+With Lamar Jackson still sidelined, backup Cooper Rush couldn’t move the ball, throwing for just 72 yards and a pick.
+Derrick Henry looked like his old self with 122 rushing yards, but the lack of passing production made it easy for the Rams to key in.
+Baltimore’s defense played hard but wore down late, allowing Matthew Stafford and Kyren Williams to seal the win.
+At 1-5, the Ravens’ season is quickly slipping away.

 25. Cincinnati Bengals (2-4)

-With Joe Burrow still unavailable, veteran Joe Flacco filled in commendably but could not overcome Green Bay’s efficient attack.
-Ja’Marr Chase continued his outstanding season with 94 yards and a touchdown, yet turnovers and missed opportunities characterized Cincinnati's evening.
-The Bengals' defense fought valiantly but struggled to contain Josh Jacobs, who found the end zone twice.
-Now at 2-4, Cincinnati's playoff hopes are hanging by a thread.
+With Joe Burrow still out, veteran Joe Flacco filled in admirably but couldn’t overcome Green Bay’s efficiency.
+Ja’Marr Chase continued his stellar season with 94 yards and a touchdown, yet turnovers and missed chances defined Cincinnati’s night.
+The Bengals’ defense fought hard but couldn’t contain Josh Jacobs, who scored twice.
+Now 2-4, Cincinnati’s playoff hopes hang by a thread.

 24. Arizona Cardinals (2-4)

-In Arizona, the youthful offense displayed glimpses of promise behind Marvin Harrison Jr. and Trey McBride, but crucial mistakes late in the game proved costly.
-Jacoby Brissett threw two interceptions, including one in a critical zone near the goal line, and the defense was unable to halt Jonathan Taylor during crucial moments.
-Although they stand at 2-4, the Cardinals remain competitive each week; they simply need to find a way to finish.
-Developing patience will be essential as this young roster continues its journey.
+Arizona’s young offense flashed promise again behind Marvin Harrison Jr. and Trey McBride, but mistakes late doomed them.
+Jacoby Brissett threw two interceptions, including one near the goal line, and the defense couldn’t stop Jonathan Taylor in crunch time.
+Even at 2-4, the Cardinals are competitive every week, they just can’t finish.
+Patience will be key as this young roster continues to develop.

 23. New York Giants (2-4)

-Rookie quarterback Jaxson Dart and running back Cam Skattebo orchestrated a surprising upset that may have rejuvenated the Giants' season.
-Skattebo rushed for 98 yards and scored three touchdowns, while Dart contributed two additional passing scores.
-The defense capitalized on an interception thrown by Jalen Hurts, restricting Saquon Barkley to just 58 yards.
-After a challenging start, the Giants suddenly project a more formidable and hopeful image as they move deeper into the season.
+Rookie quarterback Jaxson Dart and running back Cam Skattebo led a stunning upset that reignited the Giants’ season.
+Skattebo ran for 98 yards and three touchdowns, while Dart added two more scores through the air.
+The defense capitalized on Jalen Hurts’ interception and limited Saquon Barkley to 58 yards.
+After a rough start, the Giants suddenly look dangerous and hopeful heading into midseason.

 22. Houston Texans (2-3)

-Following their impressive blowout victory over Baltimore, the Texans enjoyed a bye week to reassess their strategy.
+After their blowout win over Baltimore, the Texans enjoyed a bye week to regroup.
 C.J.
-Stroud has displayed confidence, and the defense shows steady improvement each week, yet Houston is still in search of consistency from one game to the next.
-Featuring emerging young playmakers and currently holding a .400 record, the Texans are shaping up to be one of the league's most fascinating teams to monitor in the upcoming weeks.
+Stroud has played with confidence, and the defense is improving each week, but Houston still hasn’t found consistency from game to game.
+With emerging young playmakers and a .400 record, the Texans are one of the league’s most intriguing teams to watch moving forward.

 21. Carolina Panthers (3-3)

-Bryce Young and Rico Dowdle emerged as stars in a compelling revenge game.
-Dowdle dominated his former team with 239 total yards and two touchdowns, including the decisive drive in the game's final moments.
-Rookie receiver Tetairoa McMillan also contributed with two touchdowns of his own, helping Carolina rise to a balanced 3-3 record.
-The Panthers’ youthful core is rapidly coming together, and their well-rounded approach appears to be on the verge of playoff readiness.
+Bryce Young and Rico Dowdle stole the show in a revenge game for the ages.
+Dowdle torched his former team with 239 total yards and two touchdowns, including the game-winning drive in the final seconds.
+Rookie receiver Tetairoa McMillan added two scores of his own as Carolina improved to 3-3.
+The Panthers’ young core is coming together fast, and their balanced attack looks playoff-ready.

 20. Dallas Cowboys (2-3-1)